 Mathematical modeling and computer simulations are widely used to predict the behavior of complex biological phenomena.
 However, increased computational resources have allowed scientists to ask a deeper question, namely, "how do the uncertainties ubiquitous in all modeling efforts affect the output of such predictive simulations?"
 Examples include both epistemic (lack of knowledge) and aleatoric (intrinsic variability) uncertainties and encompass uncertainty coming from inaccurate physical measurements, bias in mathematical descriptions, as well as errors coming from numerical approximations of computational simulations.
 Because it is essential for dealing with realistic experimental data and assessing the reliability of predictions based on numerical simulations, research in uncertainty quantification (UQ) ultimately aims to address these challenges.

 Uncertainty quantification (UQ) uses quantitative methods to characterize and reduce uncertainties in mathematical models, and techniques from sampling, numerical approximations, and sensitivity analysis can help to apportion the uncertainty from models to different variables.
 Critical to achieving validated predictive computations, both forward and inverse UQ analysis have become critical modeling components for a wide range of scientific applications.
 Techniques from these fields are rapidly evolving to keep pace with the increasing emphasis on models that require quantified uncertainties for large-scale applications.
-This tutorial will focus on the application of these methods and techniques to mathematical models in the life sciences and will provide researchers with the basic concepts, theory, and algorithms necessary to quantify input and response uncertainties and perform sensitivity analysis for simulation models.
-Concepts to be covered may include: probability and statistics, parameter selection techniques, frequentist and Bayesian model calibration, propagation of uncertainties, quantification of model discrepancy, adaptive surrogate model construction, high-dimensional approximation, random sampling and sparse grids, as well as local and global sensitivity analysis.
+This tutorial focused on the application of these methods and techniques to mathematical models in the life sciences and provided researchers with the basic concepts, theory, and algorithms necessary to quantify input and response uncertainties and perform sensitivity analysis for simulation models.
+Concepts covered included: probability and statistics, parameter selection techniques, frequentist and Bayesian model calibration, propagation of uncertainties, quantification of model discrepancy, adaptive surrogate model construction, high-dimensional approximation, random sampling and sparse grids, as well as local and global sensitivity analysis.

-This tutorial is intended for graduate students, postdocs and researchers in mathematics, statistics, computer science and biology.
-A basic knowledge of probability, linear algebra, and differential equations is assumed.
+This tutorial was intended for graduate students, postdocs and researchers in mathematics, statistics, computer science and biology.
+A basic knowledge of probability, linear algebra, and differential equations was assumed.